 In his book “Guardian of Savannah,” Roger S. Durham includes an account of a burial written by William Dixon of the Republican Blues.

 “Sunday 6th [March] 1864 … The Emmett Rifles arrived here this morning … Priv Murphy of that company died on board of the boat last night.
 He complained yesterday of feeling unwell but nothing was thought of it and this morning he was found dead.
 He was buried here this afternoon.”

 |Red areas show Strathy Hall, for site (Fort McAllister State Park)|

-After the war, Joseph McAllister sold Strathy Hall and Genesis Point to a nephew who owned them until 1924.
+Joseph McAllister, a lieutenant colonel in the Confederate cavalry, was killed in Virginia in 1864.
+After the war, Strathy Hall and Genesis Point were sold to a nephew of McAllister's who owned them until 1924.
 Fort McAllister fell into ruin until the 1930s, when it was restored as a site for the public through funding from auto magnate Henry Ford, who owned the land.
 It now belongs to the state.

 Black said the banks of the Ogeechee River at Genesis Point are eroding rapidly for several reasons, including increased river traffic.

 Its shoulder joints -- a recess or groove cut that allows boards to be joined – were made with what is called a rabbet technique.